-The information provided is not for the purpose of diagnosing or treating any of these conditions; rather it’s a way for you to become informed so you can intelligently discuss what ails you (and how it might be related to celiac disease) with your doctor.
+The information provided is not for the purpose of diagnosing celiac or treating the condition; rather it’s a way for you to become informed so you can intelligently discuss celiac disease with your doctor.
 Remember, you are your #1 health advocate!

 8 Roaring Symptoms of Celiac Disease

-For me, I thought bloating was normal, but soon after discussing it with my doctor, I learned that it is not normal at all!
-My bloating was a constant in my life.
+For me, I thought daily, painful bloating was normal, but soon after discussing it with my doctor, I learned that it is not normal at all.
+Bloating had been a constant in my life.
 I would actually wake up feeling great, but by the end of the day, my belly would bloat out like a balloon.
 The fact that I felt great after 10 hours of NOT eating (while I was sleeping) was a sign that food was causing the painful bloating, and it built up throughout the day.

-Symptoms of Celiac Disease: Nervous System Damage
+#5: Nervous System Damage

 Jennifer Esposito bravely talks about her chronic anxiety as one of the many damaging effects undiagnosed celiac disease had on her body.
 This is also why other diseases, such as ADHD, dementia and Alzheimer’s can be tied to diet and often relieved when someone gets off gluten (studies are still in progress and unknown at this point).

-Symptoms of Celiac Disease: Canker Sores in Mouth
+#6: Canker Sores in Mouth

 Canker sores (unrelated to herpes) can often occur in celiac disease sufferers.
 The reason for this is unknown.
 If you suffer from canker sores, and you have any other of the many symptoms of celiac disease listed here, consult your doctor about getting tested for celiac.